 "I graduated from Goddard College in 1987 and have lived in Montpelier ever since - thirty-one years.
-I've been a member of HMC for thirty years.
-I want to represent values that I think many HMC members share; putting people ahead of profits; looking out for the most vulnerable members of the community and making a difference by actively engaging in the democratic process."
+I've been a member of the Co-op for thirty years.
+I want to represent values that I think many Co-op members share; putting people ahead of profits; looking out for the most vulnerable members of the community and making a difference by actively engaging in the democratic process."

 A Central Vermont native, Kari has worked in the natural foods retail industry for twenty years, the last thirteen as General Manager of Hunger Mountain Cooperative.
 During his tenure at Hunger Mountain, the co-op has more than doubled its membership, sales and local purchases while executing a physical expansion and full renovation.
 Kari contributes leadership to the Neighboring Food Cooperative Association, the National Cooperative Grocers, Hunger Mountain Cooperative Community Fund and the U-32 School Board.

 "I have worked at the Co-op for eleven years in different departments.
 I went to college for graphic design, and I was lucky enough to advance my career goals here at the Co-op.
 Currently, I am the community relations and marketing assistant.
 I have a spectacular team of coworkers, and I feel more connected than ever to the Co-op's mission and values.
 As staff representative, it is my hope and goal to achieve a higher level of communication, understanding, and transparency between staff, management, and council so that everyone feels valued and appreciated for the hard work that they do."